denis-beurive/linux-notes/bash.md

 fi # => The entry key3 is not set anymore
 ```

+> Don't use the option "`set -u`".
+On some versions of BASH, this option may cause problems with empty hash maps.

 ## Using SED for current operations

 First, you should always activate the use of extended regular expressions (using the option `-E`).